-Your site is a living thing.
+Your website is a living organism.

 Slab is an aesthetic tool.
 It was born out of an artist’s effort, and its potential, it was first realized by creative people just like you.

 The story starts in 1997.
 Jim Infantino; the founder of Slabmedia, was working on a website for his band.
 As a graphic designer, he had a sense of aesthetics.
 As a musician, he has a vision for what his audience would want from a band’s site.
 Jim wanted to bring the concept of a dynamic web presence into the world of his music, and his band’s music into an environment that felt like the band sounded, online.
 What he created turned out to be remarkable.
 And it turned out to be the kernel of Slabmedia.

 He won a New England Web Design award for what he built, but the light bulb really went off when other musicians started asking him for something similar to what he’d done.
 They wanted sites just as personal, packed with the same sense of individual identity and fun.

 Jim thought the ideas they were bringing sounded great.
 But he didn’t want to be a webmaster to a dozen clients as their careers demanded future changes to their sites.

 “A musician is a traveling salesperson,” Jim says.
 “I needed to build a system for them to update their content easily from anywhere and on a budget.”